 The quaint country of Estonia has remained under the tourist radar for decades, but with its old-world charm, medieval cities and immense forests, it’s a travellers paradise.
 Having been occupied many times throughout history – from the Swedes to the Polish, Germans and Soviets – independent Estonia is less than 30 years old, yet its culture has been evolving for thousands of years.
 Now, a journey through the tiny nation is unlike any other.

-Tallinn’s UNESCO listed old town is reminiscent of Prague, with gothic buildings like the iconic St. Olaf’s Church setting the architectural tone.
-Beside these beautiful old structures are colourful wooden houses and stark, soviet-era buildings, hinting at Estonia’s fascinating past.
+Tallinn’s UNESCO-listed old town is reminiscent of Prague, with gothic buildings like the iconic St. Olaf’s Church setting the architectural tone.
+In addition to these beautiful old structures, colourful wooden houses and stark, soviet-era buildings line the same streets, hinting at Estonia’s past.
 For those seeking a rural experience, the coastal town of Haapsalu is painted pastel and truly picture-perfect.

 Take your pick between going medieval, getting up close with ancient meteorite craters, or visiting Estonia’s iconic peat bogs Tallinn Old Town Come for the history, and stay for the food — Tallinn Old Town is one of the most beautiful places in Europe to immerse yourself in a medieval atmosphere.
 The UNESC...Read more

 Prepare for a dreamworld of forests, medieval history, meteorite craters, and thousands of islands For first-time visitors to Estonia, it might surprise you to know that this flat, northern coastal country has much more in common with Finland than its Baltic neighbours, Lithuania and Latvia.
 Its capital, Tallinn...Read more